USS San Francisco (SSN-711)

-USS San Francisco (SSN-711) is a nuclear submarine, the third ship or boat of the United States Navy to be named for San Francisco, California.
+USS San Francisco (SSN-711) is a nuclear submarine, the third vessel of the United States Navy to be named for San Francisco, California.

 History

-Newport News Shipbuilding and Dry Dock Company in Newport News, Virginia was awarded the contract to build USS San Francisco on 1 August 1975, and her keel was laid down on 26 May 1977.
+Newport News Shipbuilding and Dry Dock Company in Newport News, Virginia, was awarded the contract to build USS San Francisco on 1 August 1975, and her keel was laid down on 26 May 1977.
 She was launched on 27 October 1979, sponsored by Mrs. Robert Y. Kaufman, and commissioned on 24 April 1981 with Commander J. Allen Marshall in command.

-San Francisco joined Submarine Force US Pacific Fleet following an initial shakedown cruise, and moved to her homeport at Pearl Harbor.
+San Francisco joined Submarine Force US Pacific Fleet following an initial shakedown cruise and moved to her homeport at Pearl Harbor.
 She completed deployments in 1982, 1983, 1985, and 1986 with the U.S. Seventh Fleet and various independent operations in the Pacific in 1986, earning the Battle Efficiency "E" for Submarine Squadron Seven in 1985.
 She earned a Navy Unit Commendation and a second Battle Efficiency "E" for Submarine Squadron Seven, and her crew was awarded the Navy Expeditionary Medal for independent operations in 1988.

 San Francisco entered a Depot Modernization Period at Pearl Harbor from 1989 to 1990 and then went on to conduct deployments to the Western Pacific in 1992 and 1994.
 The submarine was awarded the 1994 Commander Submarine Squadron Seven "T" for excellence in tactical operations and a Meritorious Unit Commendation for the 1994 Western Pacific deployment.

 On 18 December 2002, San Francisco arrived at her new homeport at Apra Harbor, Guam.

-The submarine was homeported at Naval Base Point Loma, San Diego, California in 2009.
+The submarine was homeported at Naval Base Point Loma, San Diego, California, in 2009.